Beacon Investment Advisory Services Inc. Grows Position in Broadcom Inc. (NASDAQ:AVGO)

 Wall Street Analysts Forecast Growth

 A number of brokerages have commented on AVGO.
-KeyCorp reduced their target price on shares of Broadcom from $780.00 to $700.00 and set an “overweight” rating for the company in a report on Friday.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of Broadcom from $700.00 to $635.00 in a report on Wednesday, July 20th.
+Bank of America reduced their target price on shares of Broadcom from $780.00 to $625.00 and set a “buy” rating for the company in a report on Wednesday, June 29th.
 Truist Financial cut their price objective on shares of Broadcom from $658.00 to $630.00 and set a “buy” rating on the stock in a report on Friday.
 Susquehanna restated a “buy” rating and set a $680.00 price objective on shares of Broadcom in a report on Friday.
-Finally, Bank of America cut their price objective on shares of Broadcom from $780.00 to $625.00 and set a “buy” rating on the stock in a report on Wednesday, June 29th.
-Four analysts have rated the stock with a hold rating, twenty-two have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus target price of $674.92.
+Deutsche Bank Aktiengesellschaft cut their price objective on shares of Broadcom from $700.00 to $635.00 in a report on Wednesday, July 20th.
+Finally, Mizuho upped their price objective on shares of Broadcom from $700.00 to $725.00 and gave the company a “buy” rating in a report on Friday, May 27th.
+Four analysts have rated the stock with a hold rating, twenty-two have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average price target of $674.92.

 Broadcom Price Performance